bestscarper/ash-cv/ashley.hindmarsh.cv.md

   * Part of a team, engaged in multiple projects:
     * Rebuild the legacy Tesco PayPlus backend monolith in a microservice architecture.
 Multiple techologies involved end-to-end, including integration of fraud prevention and detection (Cryptomathic, InAuth, Accertify), OAuth, payments (3D Secure).
     * Migrating services from AWS to Azure, while maintaining the integrity of the overall system.
-    * Introduction of a new backend payment system, includingg migrgation of the entire customer base.
+    * Introduction of a new backend payment system, including migration of the entire customer base.
 I was able to apply my previous experience from similar projects.
   * I translated technical specs (UML) into work units (Jira), feeding back into Agile stories, working closely with a solutions architect to ensure we are meeting the spec.
 Development included all functional tests, and infrastructure.
   * Tech stack: Java 8+11, Spring Boot/Security/OAuth/Data/Cloud, Hibernate, MySQL + Flyway, Kotlin, Groovy (Gradle/Spock), Spock, Wiremock, Kubernetes, Jenkins.
 CI/CD via in-house AWS/k8s pipelines and platform.
   * Legacy stack: Java 7, Spring, Tomcat, Jersey, Oracle, Cucumber, Spring Batch.